cryptocracy/souq/README.md

-Agora is the alpha name for the Cryptocracy application.
+Agora is the beta name for the Cryptocracy application.

 Slack: https://cryptocracy.slack.com